2 mass shootings in 2 days plunge Serbia into shock, dismay

 BELGRADE, Serbia (AP) — The first shooting left Serbia weeping.
 The second set off waves of soul-searching in a deeply divided nation, awash in weaponry, where war criminals are glorified and memories run deep of years of civil war.

 Two mass killings in two days.
-Nineteen people dead and 21 injured.
+Seventeen people dead and 21 injured.

 "We walked around like zombies for 24 hours, not believing what has happened and looking for reasons,” President Aleksandar Vucic, a populist authoritarian who began his political career as a far-right Serbian nationalist during the Yugoslav civil wars, said Friday in a nationwide TV address.

-Note: This story was first published on May 5, 2023.
-It was updated on May 10, 2023, to correct the number of people killed in back-to-back shootings in Serbia.
-It was 17, not 19.